 - Replace the WiFi Card

-First be sure any WiFi switch on the laptop is turned on.
+The first thing to check is if any WiFi switch on the laptop is turned off.

-To get into the BIOS a Key is pressed when the laptop is first powered on before Windows starts.
+To get into the BIOS, a Key is pressed when the laptop is first powered on before Windows 10 starts.

 Updating the Driver is easy to do if you have an internet connection with the laptop.